 When Should Your Start Taking Kids to See a Children’s Dentist?

 Ideally, your child should be seen six months after the eruption of the first baby tooth.
 This is the perfect time for an initial “get acquainted” visit, and a good time for any parent’s questions to be answered.
 It is also an excellent time for Dr. Adriana Salles and Dr. Mitch Vodrey to educate the parents about how to bring up a child with healthy teeth.
 Trust takes time, and the important thing is that the child has a positive experience at the dentist.
-In Manitoba, the first visit is free for children up to 3 years old.

 When Does My Child Start to Develop/Lose Their Baby/Permanent Teeth?